nicholas-ross/SSMS-Schema-Folders/README.md

 `Tools > Options > SQL Server Object Explorer > Schema Folders`

 * Enabled - So you can disable the extension without uninstalling it.
+* Modifier Keys - Hold these keys to do the opposite of the enabled setting.
+Default Ctrl.
 * Append Dot - Add a dot after the schema name on the folder label.
 * Clone Parent Node - Add the right click and connection properties of the parent node to the schema folder node.
 * Use Object Icon - Use the icon of the child node as the folder icon.
 If false then use the parent node (i.e. folder) icon.